This disorder is easily recognizable due to a yellowing of the skin and eyes.

 There is a gene linked to Gilbert's syndrome that shows family patterns of heredity.
 This gene codes for an enzyme that enables the liver to convert bilirubin to its conjugated form.
 The absence of this gene in Gilbert's syndrome means this enzyme does not work.

 High bilirubin in newborns

 In adults, bacteria in the gut break down the conjugated bilirubin to create urobilin, and this is excreted in feces.
-In neonates, the lack of gut bacteria means this does not happen so effectively.
-Newborns also have an enzyme that may reabsorb unconjugated bilirubin, causing higher levels in the body.
+In neonates, the liver takes several days to start adequately processing bilirubin.

-The level of concern will depend on the cause.
-The age of the baby and whether it was born too soon are also factors.
-In a healthy infant born at full term, bilirubin levels tend to be of concern when they exceed around 18 mg/dL.
+The seriousness and medical significance of elevated bilirubin will depend on the cause.
+The age of the infant, as well as whether they were born premature, is also a factor.
+In a healthy infant, born at full term, bilirubin levels tend to cause concern when they exceed around 18 mg/dL.

-High bilirubin can be toxic to nerves and lead to brain damage.
+High bilirubin levels can be toxic to nerves and cause brain damage.

-Some babies are given phototherapy, where they are exposed to a special kind of fluorescent white light.
-This is a standard treatment in which the light converts the bilirubin into a different form that can be removed from the body by the liver and kidneys.
+Some infants receive phototherapy, where a physician exposes the baby to a special kind of blue-green light.
+This is a standard treatment, in which the light converts the bilirubin to a different form that the liver and kidneys can remove.